 - Be scheduled for graduation in 2021, or have graduated from medical school in 2018-2020.

-- Have a passing score on Step I of USMLE (MD candidates) or COMLEX (DO candidates) or equivalent Canadian licensing examinations.
+- Have a passing score on Step I of USMLE (MD candidates).

 - Be eligible to work in the United States: US citizen, Lawful Permanent Resident (green card holder, Asylee, Refugee, etc.).
 The program does not provide visa sponsorship.

 - Meet employment eligibility requirements for Duke University Hospital GME trainees.

 - Curriculum Vita (CV)

 - Three letters of recommendation from faculty who have directly supervised clinical performance.
 At least one letter should be from a family physician.

 Preferences for interview are given to applicants who: